kristopherw2/Journey-App/README.md

 ## App Summary

-Journey is an attempt to make a journal app for avid hikers while also being a good source of information for activities at naitonal parks!
+Journey is an attempt to make a journal app for avid hikers while also being a good source of information for activities at national parks!

 ## Built With